ide8/tacotron2/README.md

 * `preprocess.py` - performs audio processing and creates training and validation datasets
 * `inference.ipynb` - notebook for running inference

 Folder `configs` contains `__init__.py` with all parameters needed for training and data processing.
-Folder `configs/experiments` consists of all the experiments. `default.py` is provided as an example.
+Folder `configs/experiments` consists of all the experiments. `waveglow.py` and `tacotron2.py` is provided as examples for WaveGlow and Tacotron 2.
-On training or data processing start, parameters are copied from your experiment (in our case - `default.py`) to `__init__.py`, from which they are used by the system.
+On training or data processing start, parameters are copied from your experiment (in our case - `waveglow.py` or `tacotron2.py`) to `__init__.py`, from which they are used by the system.

 ## Data preprocessing

 ### Preparing for data preprocessing

 1. For each speaker you have to have a folder named with speaker name, containing `wavs` folder and `metadata.csv` file with the next line format: `file_name.wav|text`.
-2. All necessary parameters for preprocessing should be set in `configs/experiments/default.py` in the class `PreprocessingConfig`.
+2. All necessary parameters for preprocessing should be set in `configs/experiments/waveglow.py` or in in `configs/experiments/tacatron2.py` the class `PreprocessingConfig`.
 3. If  you're running preprocessing first time, set `start_from_preprocessed` flag to **False**, `preprocess.py` will perform trimming of audio files up to `PreprocessingConfig.top_db` (cuts the silence in the beginning and the end), applies ffmpeg command in order to mono, make same sampling rate and bit rate for all the wavs in dataset.
 4. It saves a folder `wavs` with processed audio files and `data.csv` file in `PreprocessingConfig.output_directory` with the following format: `path|text|speaker_name|speaker_id|emotion|text_len|duration`.
 5. Trimming and ffmpeg command are applied only to speakers, for which flag `process_audio` is **True**.
 Speakers with flag `emotion_present` is **False**, are treated as with emotion `neutral-normal`.